Technoplatz/bi/README.md

 ```

 ## Production
 Community Edition's default settings are provided for testing and local use.
-In case the system is used in a real business environment under your subdomain, e.g. **bi.company.com**, there is no stopper for this however the security and system requirements recommended below must be fulfilled prior to the production phase, including but not limited to.
+In case the system is used in a real business environment under your subdomain, e.g. **bi.company.com**, there is no stopper for this however the there are crucial security and system requirements recommended (including but not limited to) below must be fulfilled before making the system public.
 All responsibilities in this regard belongs to the user.
-- Define bi.company.com and **api**.bi.company.com in your DNS records and forward them to the IP address of your [Docker platform](#step-1) by adding an "A" record for each.
+- Define **bi**.company.com and **api.bi**.company.com subdomains in your name server and forward them to the IP address of your [Docker platform](#step-1) by adding an "A" record for each.
-- Change DOMAIN parameter to **bi.company.com** in .env file.
+- Change DOMAIN parameter to **bi**.company.com in .env file.
 - Get your Docker platform behind the cloud firewall and configure the access settings according to your corporate security policy.
-- Get subdomain *.bi.company.com behind a web application firewall (WAF) and make the required security settings in accordance with your corporate policy.
+- Get subdomains behind a web application firewall (WAF) and make the required security settings in accordance with your corporate policy.
 - Enable HTTPS access.
-- Activate a health check procedure for the application ports of the Docker platform.
+- Activate a "health check" procedure for the public ports of the Docker platform.
 - Check for system updates of the Docker platform regularly.
-- Schedule a regular system-based backup procedure and keep the files in a safe place.
+- Schedule a regular backup procedure and keep the files in safe place.
-- Complete the necessary SPF authorization and DMARC policy settings for FROM_EMAIL address defined in .env file, e.g. 'bi@company.com', so that posts are not rejected as Junk by the recipients .
+- Complete the necessary SPF authorization and DMARC policy settings for FROM_EMAIL address defined in .env file so that posts are not rejected as Junk by recipients.

+## License
+Community Edition is free under the [GNU Affero General Public License v3.0](https://github.com/Technoplatz/bi/blob/main/LICENSE) terms.

 ## About
 Official Web Site\
 [https://bi.technoplatz.com](https://bi.technoplatz.com)

 #### Author
 Mustafa Mat [@mustafamat](https://www.github.com/mustafamat)\
 Founder, Technoplatz IT Solutions GmbH\
-<sub>Senior System Analist Developer\
-Data Sciences, Statistics B.Sc.</sub>
+<sup>Senior Developer - Data Sciences, Statistics B.Sc.</sup>